1 Principles topenlarge

 Rechecking medial canthal area

 It is recommended that the surgeon perform a final check to confirm the correct position of the medial canthus.

-Click here to see a video demonstrating how to check the correct position of the medial canthus.
+Video demonstrating how to check the correct position of the medial canthus

 Securing transnasal wire